 - Variation across elementary, middle and high schools.
 There is variation in weights across schooling levels in some states.
 Among Southeastern states, Georgia and Florida are largely consistent across levels whereas Kentucky and Louisiana have differences in the weights placed on components across elementary, middle and high schools.
 Virginia is unique in that achievement is viewed in terms of pass rate and not assigned an actual weight.
 The pass rate is the same across schooling levels.
 Among high-performing states, in Massachusetts achievement levels and achievement growth carry the same weight across schooling levels whereas New Hampshire and Maryland have differences in the weights placed on components across schooling levels. - Balancing proficiency and growth.
 Among Southeastern states, in Georgia and Louisiana (elementary/middle schools) and Kentucky (middle and high schools) achievement levels are given greater weight than achievement growth.
 Kentucky (elementary schools) and Florida place equivalent or more weight on achievement levels and achievement growth. - Among high-performing states, Maryland (high schools) and New Hampshire (high schools) apply a greater weight to achievement levels than achievement growth.
-Massachusetts place equivalent weight on achievement levels and achievement growth.
-New Hampshire and Maryland only consider achievement growth at the elementary and middle school levels. - Overall, the results suggest that states generally place emphasis on achievement growth at the elementary level whereas proficiency and other indicators such as college and career readiness play a larger role in high schools. - Louisiana and Virginia do not explicitly mention consideration of a growth component in their school performance scoring and weight assignments for Tennessee, New Jersey and Vermont were not available.
+Massachusetts places equivalent weight on achievement levels and achievement growth.
+New Hampshire and Maryland only consider achievement growth at the elementary and middle school levels.

-6 There may be differences in the indicators that feed into the accountability component that lead to different inferences.
+There may be differences in the indicators that feed into the accountability component that lead to different inferences.
 For example, in Georgia content mastery, post readiness and graduation rates contribute to schools' achievement points whereas in Massachusetts, proficiency in math, reading and science and in Florida content mastery (100%) contribute to schools' achievement points (see Table 2A in the appendix).
 In Georgia content mastery is 20 points (40%) of the entire achievement so the differences in weights between achievement levels and achievement growth using entire/headline proportions versus examining indicators may appear larger.